-Energy is one of the key enablers of the Vision 2030 and energy security remains a matter of national national priority.
-The Second Medium Plan 2013-2017 identifies energy as one of the enablers for transformation into “a newly-industrializing, middle-income country providing a high quality of life to all its citizens in a clean and secure environment”.
-Access to competitive-priced, reliable, quality, safe and sustainable energy is essential for achievement of the Kenya Vision 2030.
+Energy is one of the key enablers of Kenya’s Vision 2030 and the Big 4 Agenda development programs.
+Kenya treats energy security as a matter of national priority.
+The Third Medium Plan 2017-2022 identifies energy as the country’s driver into “a newly-industrializing, middle-income economy, providing a high quality of life to all its citizens in a clean and secure environment.”
+Kenya considers access to competitively-priced, reliable, quality, safe and sustainable energy as an essential ingredient for the country’s social –economic development.

 To facilitate provision of clean, sustainable, affordable, reliable, and secure energy services for national development while protecting the environment.

 The Ministry is in charged with the mandate to develop and implement policies that create an enabling environment for efficient operation and growth of Kenya’s energy sector.
 The Ministry sets strategic directions to facilitate the growth of the sector while providing long term vision for all sector players.

 Core Functions of the Ministry of Energy

 The core functions of the Ministry are derived from the President’s Executive Order No.1 of 2018 (Revised June, 2018).
 The functions are: